-Common Sleep Apnea Symptoms in Women
+Common Symptoms of Sleep Apnea in Women

 The stereotypical sleep apnea patient is an older, overweight man, and although that type of patient is quite common, women also get sleep apnea.
 Unfortunately, they frequently go undiagnosed or are misdiagnosed, which allows this potentially dangerous condition to continue to affect their health and well-being.